brian-ogilvie/accessibility-article/README.md

 - A modal appears in front of app content.
 - A modal disables all app functionality while visible.
-- A modal on screen until confirmed, dismissed, or a required action has been taken.
+- A modal remains on screen until confirmed, dismissed, or a required action has been taken.
 - Surfaces behind the modal are scrimmed, making content on the surface less prominent.

 Modals can be dismissed by: